Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/index.md

 Each type of order that can be created with this API can be classified in one of two categories: *Procurement* or *Care*.
 Procurement transactions are orders for obtaining a new device, plan, and/or accessories.
 Care transactions are orders for modifying an existing device or service asset.

-Within each of these categories are specific types of transactions, as listed in the table below.
-Click on a transaction type below to view the specific steps required to create that type of order, along with examples of the request/response body for that type.
+Within each of these categories are specific types of transactions.
+Click on a transaction type in the table below to view the specific steps required to create that type of order, along with examples of the request/response body for that type.

 <a name="transactionTypes"></a>
 *Click on a Transaction Type below to see specific instructions for submitting that particular type of order.*